How polymers have advanced football, rugby and cricket

 Meanwhile the inner “bladder” of the ball is constructed from polyisoprene, formed by polymerisation of isoprene using, for example, a Ziegler-Natta catalyst (involving a complicated reaction mechanism).

-Different catalysts give different amounts of cis-1,4- and trans-1,4-polyisoprene – cis-1,4-polyisoprene is also called natural rubber, while trans-1,4-polyisoprene is called synthetic rubber (or Gutta-Percha).
+Different catalysts give different amounts of cis-1,4- and trans-1,4-polyisoprene – cis-1,4-polyisoprene, which is also called isoprene rubber, is a major ingredient of natural rubber. trans-1,4-Polyisoprene is also known as gutta percha, which shares a name with the tree the latex is sourced from.
 The ratio of cis-:trans- influences the properties of the polymer. cis-Polymer chains cannot be packed tightly together, whereas chains of the trans- polymers can.
 This means that the cis-polymer has fewer cross-links and the separate polymer chains can slip more – making a stretchy, rubbery polymer (the same as that from the rubber tree).
 The trans-polymer is much harder and is sometimes used in golf ball coverings.

 In football there is little danger from a ball impact and players generally wear limited shin-guards to protect from tackles.
 However, in cricket the cork and leather ball can travel at speeds up to 80-100 mph (129-161 kph).
 This can lead to forces of over 8000 N on the ball, equivalent to the force required to lift a mass of 800 kg from the ground (around the average weight of a cow).